enalihai/enigma/README.md

 github: enalihai
 email: lpluke5@gmail.com
 ```
-If you wish to contribute, please reach out to us!
+If you wish to contribute, please reach out to me!